vanillabp/business-cockpit/README.md

 a custom business cockpit UI next to user task forms provided by business services.
 However, one may also use other frameworks (Vue, Angular).
 The [UI components provided by the *VanillaBP Business Cockpit*](#functionality-provided-by-the-business-cockpit) can be integrated as web-components.

-### Functionality provided by the Business Cockpit
+### Functionality provided by the business cockpit

 Each UI-feature provided is based on UI components next to their backend-counterparts: